Vectormike/korapay-assessment/README.md

 - Create a user account
 - Login a user
-- Logout a user
-- Reset a user password
 - Fetch a list of all question
 - Ask a question
 - Answer a specific question